Ex-Thai PM's party vows calm, U.S. calls for inclusive politics

 On the other side are his supporters in the agricultural north and northeast of Thailand, where millions of farmers voted for Yingluck in a 2011 general election.

-(Additional reporting by Pracha Hariraksapitak, Aukkarapon Niyomyat and Kaweewit Kaewjinda in Bangkok and David Brunnstrom in Washington; Writing by Amy Sawitta Lefevre; Editing by Jeremy Laurence)
+(Additional reporting by Pracha Hariraksapitak, Aukkarapon Niyomyat and Kaweewit Kaewjinda; Writing by Amy Sawitta Lefevre; Editing by Jeremy Laurence)